danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions3.md

 - **b.** Implementing custom Kafka Producers requires significant development effort and might not be as efficient or scalable as using built-in Kafka Connect connectors.
 Additionally, enriching data in-flight before it reaches Kafka can complicate the architecture.
 - **c.** Connecting legacy databases directly to Kafka Streams applications complicates the architecture and increases the coupling between data sources and processing logic, making the system less resilient and scalable.
 - **d.** Correct.
 CDC connectors are ideal for capturing changes from legacy databases in real-time, minimizing latency.
 Kafka Streams enables sophisticated stream processing capabilities for enrichment with fraud detection signals.
 Using ksqlDB allows for additional processing and preparation of the enriched data in a more accessible SQL-like language, making it suitable for dynamic dashboard presentation.
 This option efficiently combines real-time data integration, processing, and presentation while leveraging the strengths of the Kafka ecosystem.

+## Question 24

+Where are the Kafka Connect connector configurations stored?

+A. In a separate config file on each Kafka Connect worker
+B. In the Kafka broker's config directory
+C. In Zookeeper under the `/kafka-connect` znode
+D. In a special Kafka topic named `connect-configs`

+**Answer:** D

+**Explanation:**
+Kafka Connect uses a special Kafka topic named `connect-configs` to store connector and task configurations.
+When a connector is created or updated, the configurations are persisted in this topic.

+- A is incorrect because connector configs are not stored in separate files on the worker nodes.
+- B is incorrect as connector configs are not stored in the Kafka broker's config directory.
+- C is incorrect because while Kafka Connect uses Zookeeper for some coordination tasks, connector configs specifically are not stored in Zookeeper.

+## Question 25

+You want to use Kafka Connect to export data from a Kafka topic to a relational database.
+Which type of connector should you use?

+A. Source Connector
+B. Sink Connector
+C. Transformation Connector
+D. Import Connector

+**Answer:** B

+**Explanation:**
+In Kafka Connect, a Sink Connector is used to consume data from Kafka topics and deliver it to an external system, such as a relational database, a search index, or a file system.

+- A Source Connector is used to import data from an external system into Kafka topics, which is the opposite of what's needed here.
+- C is incorrect because Transformation Connectors are not a real type in Kafka Connect.
+Transformations can be applied to a connector configuration, but they are not a separate connector type.
+- D is incorrect because "Import Connector" is not a real term in Kafka Connect.

+## Question 26

+You need to stream data from a Twitter feed into a Kafka topic for real-time processing.
+Which Kafka Connect connector type is most appropriate?

+A. Sink Connector
+B. Source Connector
+C. Transformation Connector
+D. Export Connector

+**Answer:** B

+**Explanation:**
+A Kafka Connect Source Connector is used to import data from an external source, such as a database, a Twitter feed, or a messaging system, and publish that data to Kafka topics.

+- A Sink Connector is used to export data from Kafka topics to an external system, which is the opposite of what's needed here.
+- C is incorrect because Transformation Connectors are not a real type in Kafka Connect.
+Transformations can be applied to a connector configuration, but they are not a separate connector type.
+- D is incorrect because "Export Connector" is not a real term in Kafka Connect.

+## Question 27

+You are using Kafka Connect to move data from a source system into Kafka for real-time processing with Kafka Streams.
+After processing, the results need to be stored in HDFS for batch analysis.
+Which combination of connector types will you need?

+A. Source Connector -> Sink Connector
+B. Sink Connector -> Source Connector
+C. Source Connector -> Source Connector
+D. Sink Connector -> Sink Connector

+**Answer:** A

+**Explanation:**
+This scenario requires a combination of a Source Connector and a Sink Connector:

+1. A Source Connector is needed to import data from the source system into Kafka topics.
+2. Kafka Streams can then process this data in real-time.
+3. Finally, a Sink Connector is needed to export the processed results from Kafka topics to HDFS.

+The other options are incorrect:

+- B would be importing from Kafka to the source system and then from HDFS to Kafka, which is the wrong direction.
+- C and D use the same connector type twice, which doesn't make sense for moving data from a source to Kafka to a sink.